sclarkstone/milestoneProject1/README.md

     * No errors were found when passing through the offical [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fsclarkstone.github.io%2FmilestoneProject1%2Fassets%2Fcss%2Fstyles.css&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en) for my custom style.css. however, 17 errors were found in the bootstrap cdn.

-### Mentor review
+### First mentor review
-After the second review with my mentor some recommendations for improvements were made.
-I carried out these recommendations, they are listed below.
+After the first review with my mentor some recommendations for improvements were made.
+I carried out these recommendations, they are detailed below.
 I Have also included a mockup screen shot image of beofre the mentor recommendations were made to give some context as to why the recomendations were made and to show the improvements that were made by implementing them.

 ![Before recomendations mock up screen shots](assets/images/ScreenMockUps.png)